ShivaSud/ShivaSud.github.io/_posts/2025-08-07-logistic-regression.md

 $$\mathcal{L(\theta)} = -\prod_{i = 1}^{n} \space {\hat{y}^i}^{y^i}(1-{\hat{y}^i})^{1- y^i}$$

 Second of all, performing multiplication on very long decimals continuously for the every single row in the dataset can be a very bad idea.
 This is because every time we make a multiplication, the computer will round the decimal so that it can be stored appropriately in binary.
-Doing this multiple cdot can amplify the distortion between what the actual error is, and what the computer has stored.
+Doing this multiple times can amplify the distortion between what the actual error is, and what the computer has stored.
 This effect is called **numerical instability**.
 To prevent this we need to find a way to avoid using multiplication.
 The way to do this is by taking the log of the function as follows

 $$\ln\mathcal{L(\theta)} = -\sum_{i = 1}^{n} \ln(\space {\hat{y}^i}^{y^i}(1-{\hat{y}^i})^{1- y^i})$$